 - 1. Power off the Dell laptop. - 2.
 Disconnect any peripherals that are connected to the laptop.
 Connect only the AC adapter (charger) to the laptop. - 3.
-Ensure that the LCD (screen) is clean (no dust particles on the surface of the screen). - 4.
-Press and hold D key and Power on the laptop to enter LCD built-in self test (BIST) mode.
-Continue to hold the D key, until you see color bars on the LCD (screen). - 5.
-The screen will display multiple color bars and change colors on the entire screen to red, green, and blue. - 6.
-Carefully inspect the screen for abnormalities. - 7.
-Press Esc key to exit.
+Ensure that the LCD (screen) is clean (no dust particles on the surface of the screen). - Press and hold D key and Power on the laptop to enter LCD built-in self test (BIST) mode.
+Continue to hold the D key, until the system boots up. - 5.
+The screen will display solid colors and change colors on the entire screen to white, black, red, green, and blue twice. - 6.
+Then it will display the colors white, black and red. - 7.
+Carefully inspect the screen for abnormalities (any lines, fuzzy color or distortion on the screen). - 8.
+At the end of the last solid color (red), the system will shut down.

-NOTE: Dell SupportAssist Pre-boot diagnostics upon launch, initiates an LCD BIST first, expecting a user intervention confirm functionality of the LCD.
+(i) NOTE: Dell SupportAssist Pre-boot diagnostics upon launch, initiates an LCD BIST first, expecting a user intervention confirm functionality of the LCD.